MarshallE-G/CapstoneTwo_Deli/readme.md

 ```java
 Iterator<String> iterator = allOptions.iterator();
 ```
-- Can't recall ever using an `Iterator` object before, so it was interesting to research them and implement one in order to iterate through and remove an element at any index inside an `ArrayList`.
+- Can't recall ever using an `Iterator` object before, so it was interesting to research them and implement one.